ZenGo Review

 Zengo offers a hassle-free way to store and access digital currencies using an app.
 Secured by two independent mathematical secret shares, it is unlikely for both the mobile app and Zengo servers to be compromised.
 Moreover, the wallet is non-custodial, meaning Zengo staff cannot access the assets on the app.

-However, while ZenGO is a highly secure crypto wallet, the best hardware wallets will always yield greater protection as they require physical access to the device for a transaction to be completed.
+However, while ZenGO is a secure crypto wallet, the best hardware wallets will always yield greater protection as they require physical access to the device for a transaction to be completed.
 Therefore, even if a bad actor could gain control over your computer, they wouldn't be able to steal your funds.
 Therefore, people looking for the most secure crypto wallet should always opt for a cold wallet like a Ledger.

 Zengo Top Features Reviewed